jasminezhoulab/cfSNV_docker/README.md

    docker rm -f <cfsnv_container>
    ```

+   where `<cfsnv_container>` is the existing container's name.
 Then repeat step 4 and 5.
 2. If we release a new Docker image version, users should first remove or rename the old Docker image, then download and load the new image.